ElektraInitiative/libelektra/doc/decisions/library_split.md

 - `libelektra-extra`:
   Contains extra APIs for `ElektraKey` and `ElektraKeyset` beyond the minimal API of `libelektra-core`.
-  These APIs are things that could be considered part of the "classes" for `ElektraKey` and `ElektraKeyset`, but which we do not consider minimal.
+  These APIs are things that could be considered part of the classes for `ElektraKey` and `ElektraKeyset`, but which we do not consider minimal.
   The APIs should not specifically target C (see `libelektra-lowlevel-c` for that) and should be usable via bindings (if appropriate for the other language).

   **Prefix:** `elektraExtra*`